sigsep/sigsep-mus-db/README.md

 ## Baselines

 Please check [examples of oracle separation methods](https://github.com/sigsep/sigsep-mus-oracle).
-This will show you how oracle performance is computed, i.e. an upper bound for the quality of the separtion.
+This will show you how oracle performance is computed, i.e. an upper bound for the quality of the separtion.cancel-led

 ## Evaluation and Submission

 Please refer to our [Submission site](https://github.com/sigsep/sigsep-mus-2018).

+## Frequently Asked Questions

+##### The mixture is not exactly the sum of its sources, is that intended?

+This is not a bug.
+Since we adopted the STEMS format, we used AAC compression.
+Here the residual noise of the mixture is different from the sum of the residual noises of the sources.
+This difference does not significantly affect separation performance.

 ## References